Gentian violet (Vaginal)

 Key Pharmaceuticals discontinued Genapax® on October 3, 1990 .

-Studies on gentian violet have been done only in adult patients, and there is no specific information comparing use of vaginal gentian violet in children with use in other age groups.
+Studies on this medicine have been done only in adult patients, and there is no specific information comparing use of vaginal gentian violet in children with use in other age groups.

 Interactions with Medicines